strlcat/randsaddr/README.md

 * `reuseaddr` will enable `setsockopt(2)` `SO_REUSEADDR` option to specify that this address can be captured right now.
 Most of the times this option is not needed at all.
 It might be a thing with IPv4.
 * `eui64` will enable `E` prefix option for any IPv6 subnet.
+* `maclist=FILE` (for eui64 option above) provide a custom override MAC address vendors list.
+Useful if you want to pretend to be Realtek.
 * `fullbytes` will enable `F` prefix option for any subnet.

 Each keyword can be preceeded with dash symbol `-` to reverse it's effect.